oscarjpicazo/oscarjpicazo/README.md

 - 👋 Hi, I’m @oscarjpicazo
-- 👨🏽‍💻 I create Web3 infrastructure for technology startups and companies through Minteandome
+- 💻 I have previously created a Web3 infrastructure for tech startups (Minteandome), and a software consulting company (Feynman Software)
-- 🌱 I'm currently learning how to program in C++, JavaScript, and Python, and I find myself falling down the bitcoin rabbit hole (in depth, Lightning)
+- 👨🏽‍💻 Currently scaling Thinki App, a mobile learning application based on microlearnings
 - 📫 To reach me, send me an email to oscarjpicazo@gmail.com